-Join Scott Simpson for an in-depth discussion in this video Edit text with nano, part of Learn the Linux Command Line: The Basics.
+Join Scott Simpson for an in-depth discussion in this video Edit text with nano, part of Learning Linux Command Line.

 - [Voiceover] On Debian derived distributions…and Mac OS 10, there's another text editor called Nano.…It's quite a bit simpler than Vim,…so some people prefer it.…I'm working here in Ubuntu Desktop,…which comes with Nano already installed.…If you're using Fedora,…you'll need to install Nano to use it,…and we'll take a look…at installing software a little bit later.…I'll type nano to launch Nano.…Already you can see that Nano is…a little bit more user friendly than Vim,…going so far as to list some common commands…right at the bottom of the screen.…The caret character, the little upward angle,…represents the control key.…